LJPZebra/OLU/1P_Multicolor_System.md

 (2) To combine the two lasers into a single mode fiber attach the two inputs of the [fiber optic coupler](https://www.thorlabs.com/thorproduct.cfm?partnumber=TW470R5F2) to the FC/PC connector of each laser.
 The blue and the green lasers will be combined and are available at both output fiber ports.

+(3-5) Assemble the NA-expander: Take the [FC/PC connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05FC#ad-image-0) which will later hold the optical fiber that delivers the laser.
+Screw the connector into the [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05M10) (black) but not too far so that you can easily attach and detach the optical fiber.
+Fix the connector with the two retaining rings.

+(6) Start with custom bracket
+(7) Attach top plate with original screws
+(8) Attach Adapter Plate 1 with four M4x30 screws
+(9) Attach assembly to top Z-stage of the microscope with two original screws

+(10) Then start from Adapter Plate 2
+(11) Attach the Horizontal Manual Stage to Adapter Plate 2 with four M3 screws included with the stage (12) Attach the Vertical Manual Stage to the Horizontal Manual Stage with four M3 screws included with the stage (13) Attach the Light-Sheet Cube to the Vertical Manual stage with four M3x10 screws (14) Insert the Galvo Mirror, align it at 45° relative to the sides of the Light-sheet Cube and cinch it in place with two M5x30 screws
+(15) Attach the Piezo or Piezo Dummy to the Light-sheet Cube with two M4x20 screws (16) Attach the Fiber Holder to the Piezo with two M4x25 screws (17) Insert the NA-expander (see points 3-5) into the Fiber Holder and cinch it with one M4x20 screw (18) Screw in the 5x objectives
+(19) Attach Adapter Plate 2 to Adapter Plate 1 with three M6x20 screws

-(3) Start assembling the light-sheet unit
+(6) Start assembling the light-sheet unit
 * Fix the [collimation objective](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27) to the light-sheet unit central cube (green).
 * Fix the [piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/) to the cube (dark gray).
 If you want to start with a simple low cost version that uses only the slow scanning mode then install instead the piezo dummy element.
 This part is milled out of aluminum.
 You can download the [CAD step file of the piezoactuator dummy](CAD_models/PiezoDummy.stp) here to send it to your milling service.

 (4) Fix the fiber holder (red) to the piezo crystal.
 The fiber holder is milled out of aluminum.
 You can download the [fiber holder](CAD_models/FiberHolder.stp) here to send it to your milling service.

-(5-7) Take the [FC/PC connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05FC#ad-image-0) which will later hold the optical fiber that delivers the laser.
-Screw the connector into the [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05M10) (black) but not too far so that you can easily attach and detach the optical fiber.
-Fix the connector with the two retaining rings.

 (8) Fix the lens tube cylinder that you prepared in step (5-7) to the light-sheet unit via the optical fiber holder (red) and attach one of the output fibers of the fiber optic coupler to the connector.